 Cut, polished and etched slice of the Cape York iron meteorite

-Collection Highlights | Updated 10 years ago
+Collection Highlights | Updated 10 months ago

-Photo from WA Museum
+Geoff Deacon, WA Museum

-At least eight masses of the Cape York iron meteorite - totalling more than 58 tonnes - have been found in Greenland.
+At least eight masses of the Cape York iron meteorite - totalling more than 58 tons - have been found in Greenland.
 The WA Museum obtained a cut slice from one of the masses in 1972 through an exchange with the Technical University of Denmark in Copenhagen.

 Acid treatment has revealed the Widmanstätten pattern that formed by slow cooling of the iron-nickel metal in the solid state within the meteorite’s parent asteroid.
 The rounded inclusions found in this cut slice are made of the sulfide mineral troilite (iron sulfide, FeS).